 These segments are the basis on which the Group reports its information to the chief operating decision maker.
-Transactions between segments are generally recorded at estimated market rates on an arm's length basis.
+Transactions between segments are generally recorded at estimated market rates.
 Interest is charged / credited to business segments based on a transfer pricing rate, which approximates the marginal cost of funds on a matched funded basis.